kzkmtmt/MATLAButils/README.md

-# Utility functions for MATLAB's table data
+# Utility functions for MATLAB